 We are all about supporting Singapore talent and supporting those who love shoes here at Honeycombers, so here is our list of the best Singapore shoe brands you need to know, and will want to buy ...

-We’ve already given you a handy list of the best new Singapore fashion brands you need to know about, and the top Singapore beauty brands to try, so we decided to help you out with a list of the best Singapore shoes brands as well.
+They say one can never have too many shoes and we completely stand by this notion, no questions asked.
+And with many locals thriving in the footwear industry, we can’t help but add more to our collection of shoes.
+We’ve already given you a handy list of the Singapore fashion brands you need to know about, and the local beauty brands to try, so we decided to help you out with a list of the best Singapore shoe brands as well.
+Knock yourselves out.

 Not everyone knows, or remembers, that shoe, bag and accessory brand Charles & Keith is from Singapore.
 Two brothers – Charles and Keith Wong – opened the first namesake store in 1996, there are now over 350 stores around the world.
-The brand is best known for ‘fast fashion’ shoe and bag designs.
 If there’s a shoe trend out there, you’ll be able to find an affordable version in a Charles & Keith store or online.
 Prices are very affordable and the shoes last better than you’d expect from a chain store brand.

 A product of Singaporean entrepreneur-designer Orsqr, ORSQ is a contemporary shoe label that focuses on the latest sneaker trends.
 ORSQ’s sneakers are highly sought after in Singapore; just check out the massive queues at its launches on its Instagram page!
 ORSQ’s signature white slip-on shoes are not only easy to wear, but match well with all sorts of outfits – which is perfect if you’re looking for athleisure-footwear with both comfort and versatility!

 ORSQ, available online; The Authority, #03-03 Orchardgateway, 218 Orchard Road Singapore 238851